Jahia/jahia-scriptrunner/README.md

 Command line format:

     usage: jahia-scriptrunner [options] script_to_launch
+     -c,--configFile <file>               The configuration file to use to setup the Jahia script runner
-     -d,--installationDirectory <dir>     Jahia installation directory
+     -d,--baseDirectory <dir>             Target base directory
      -h,--help                            Prints this help screen
      -l,--listScripts                     Outputs the list of built-in
                                           available scripts for this Jahia
                                           version
-     -v,--jahiaVersion <version>          Overrides the automatic Jahia
+     -v,--targetVersion <version>         Overrides the automatic version
-                                          version detection and specify a
+                                          detection and specify a version
-                                          version using this command line
+                                          using this command line option
-                                          option
      -x,--scriptOptions <scriptOptions>   A comma separated list of key=value options to pass to the script